harihitode/AutowareArchitectureProposal/Readme.md

 3. Build the source
 ```
-catkin build --cmake-args -DCMAKE_BUILD_TYPE=Release
+colcon build --cmake-args "-DCMAKE_BUILD_TYPE=Debug" --catkin-skip-building-tests
 ```
+Notes

-Note that the computer need to be connected to Internet to download neural network weight files.
+1. Your computer need to be connected to Internet to download neural network weight files.
+2. The ndt_omp does not run work -O0, -O1 optimization level.
+See its CMakeLists.txt for compile flag.

 # How to run